korhankosece/Weather-app/README.md

 - `npm run build` - Build for production
 - `npm test` - Run unit tests

+## 🌐 Live Demo

+The application is deployed on Azure Static Web Apps.

 ## 📄 License

 This project is part of an interview case study.